Rates of Convergence for Chains of Expansive Markov Operators: Examples: Stochastic Optimization and Inconsistent Nonconvex Feasibility

+To give an idea of the size of this problem, in a typical experiment $n$ is about $10^8$.
+In practice, the observation described above for a randomly selected orientation $s_k$ is repeated about $10^9$ times, each time with a different orientation.
+At present it is not feasible to process all $10^9$ images $\{Y_{s_1}, Y_{s_2}, \dots, Y_{s_M}\}$ in the construction of the set \eqref{eq:C}.
+Instead, we propose randomly subsampling the complete set of images.

-In addition to the random sets generated by the data, there are certain a priori qualitative constraints that can (and should) be added depending on the type of experiment that has been conducted.
-Often these are support constraints, or real-valuedness, or nonnegativity.
+In addition to the sets generated by the data, there are certain a priori qualitative constraints that can (and should) be added depending on the type of experiment that has been conducted.
+Often these are support constraints, or real-valuedness, or nonnegativity; an electron density, for example is by definition real-valued and nonnegative.
 All of these are convex constraints for which we reserve the set $C_{0}$ for the qualitative constraints.